getzlab/dalmatian/README.md

 ### Requirements

-FireCloud uses the Google Cloud SDK (https://cloud.google.com/sdk/) to manage authorization.
+Terra uses the Google Cloud SDK (https://cloud.google.com/sdk/) to manage authorization.
 To use dalmatian, you must install the SDK and login locally with

 ```
 gcloud auth application-default login

 ```
 ### Examples
-Dalmatian provides the WorkspaceManager class for interacting with FireCloud workspaces.
+Dalmatian provides the WorkspaceManager class for interacting with Terra workspaces.
 ```
 import dalmatian
 wm = dalmatian.WorkspaceManager("namespace/workspace")